 I started with modifying my ansible playbook to push the generated Pod network ranges for each node into the Nodes

-mode (since I already have a vxlan I use for other
+applied the flannel manifest, which I modified to use host-gw mode (since I already have a vxlan I use for other

 purposes too (and which was initially created for k8s, so it’s not a misuse of the existing one)).

-After I had flannel running on my cluster and rebooted all nodes gracefully, I migrated from docker
+After I had flannel running on my cluster and rebooted all nodes gracefully, I migrated from docker to cri-o.

-My cluster even felt more stable after that change, probably (in part) due to not having two cgroup
+My cluster even felt more stable after that change, probably (in part) due to not having two cgroup management

-things running at the same time - docker and kubelet were configured for cgroupfs
+things running at the same time - docker and kubelet were configured for cgroupfs, while all nodes run debian,

 so systemd.
-With the change to cri-o
+With the change to cri-o, I also configured kubelet to use systemd as cgroup driver.

 If the simple solutions were perfect, this post could stop now - but, oh well, flannel does not yet support